 In many cases, if an app decides that the temporary information it has stored is no longer necessary, it will remove the cache files that were linked with that app.
 Many websites, mobile apps, and video games make use of cache files in order to offer you a more responsive browsing experience.

-There are several applications that make use of the cache function on your Android phone, including desktop browsers and other software programmes.
+There are several applications that make use of the cache function on your Android phone, including desktop browsers and other software programs.
 It is possible that your device may have to refresh images and other components each time you visit a page that does not have caching enabled.
 This is inefficient.

 Most effective method of clearing the cache on Android?